Halina Reijn: 1994–1999: Early television and theater work

-Early 2000s and big screen debut
+2000–2003: Toneelgroep Amsterdam and first film roles

 Reijn made her big screen acting debut in De Omweg (also known as "The Detour"), a semi-autobiographical drama directed and written by Frouke Fokkema.
-It opened in Dutch theaters on 7 November 2000 to little fanfare.
-On 1 January 2001, 3 years after Reijn joined, De Trust would fuse with another theater company named Art & Pro, they would continue under the new name of de Theatercompagnie.
-The fusion, however, did not prove fruitful in the long term, the newly formed company was steeped in financial difficulties, infighting between the co-founders, overworked actors and in the later years there would be conflict with the government over subsidies.
+It opened in Dutch theaters on November 7, 2000, to little fanfare.
+On January 1, 2001, 3 years after Reijn joined, De Trust would fuse with another theater company named Art & Pro, they would continue under the new name of de Theatercompagnie.
 Further that year, she would star in Nanouk Leopold's directorial debut, tragicomedy Îles flottantes, it follows the dysfunctional lives of three friends who all recently turned thirty.
 The low budget film was part of No More Heroes, an initiative started in order to produce films from upcoming Dutch filmmakers.
 The film was selected for and first premiered at the 2001's International Film Festival Rotterdam, where it was nominated for the Tiger Award.
-Between her two film releases in 2001, she also participated in De acteurs, a seven part weekly series where fourteen young actors were interviewed and paired up with each other to rehearse scenes from a miniseries created by Kim van Kooten. that same year, Reijn gained further notoriety with her role in the tragicomedy, Zus & Zo, alongside De Trust peers, which was written and directed by Paula van der Oest.
+Between her two film releases in 2001, she also participated in De acteurs, a seven part weekly series where fourteen young actors were interviewed and paired up with each other to rehearse scenes from a miniseries created by Kim van Kooten.
+That same year, Reijn gained further notoriety with her role in the tragicomedy, Zus & Zo, alongside De Trust peers, which was written and directed by Paula van der Oest.
 The movie revolves around three sisters trying to stop their gay brother from marrying a woman and in doing so securing the family's seaside estate for his own.
 Reijn played the unsuspecting fiancée.
 The movie premiered at the 2001 Toronto International Film Festival, just before the September 11 attacks.
-The movie was nominated for Academy Award for Best International Feature Film at the 75th Academy Awards, even though it received mixed reviews.
+The movie was nominated for Academy Award for Best International Feature Film at the 75th Academy Awards, despite mixed reviews.
 She also starred in her second short, Flicka, as the title role, in which she played a computer programme who is in relationship with a lonely building supervisor, it was produced as part of NTR Kort!.
 And lastly she appeared in the VARA TV Movie Herschreven vriendschap.